pranavpandey/small-app-support/README.md

 ## Usage

 Read the documentation below to know how you can make attractive small apps by using this library.
-It will also simplify the development process and please don't rely only on this, keep exploring the different classes to find some hidden functions.
+It will also simplify the development process and please don't rely only on this guide, keep exploring the different classes to find some hidden functions.
 If there is any mistake or some important features are missing then, feel free to update it and send me the pull request so that I can update it.

 I have divided it into different parts for easy understanding.
 First we have to initialize the `SmallTheme` to make things working properly.